 - Face masks are required to be worn, especially in indoor public spaces

 - Individuals should keep at least three feet apart from each other

-- Some public beaches have reopened subject to a 60 percent capacity limit
+- Public beaches have reopened subject capacity limits

 - Many businesses, including hotels, transportation companies, tour operators, and restaurants have registered to obtain the Mexican Caribbean Clean & Safe Check Certification (CPPSIT), a program that aims to maintain COVID-19 safety measures while supporting the tourism industry’s standard of health practices